The Klahoose First Nation

 SEA LION: a symbol for wealth, often represented on potlatch regalia.
 Sea Lions are considered a source of hunting and fishing power.
 The Sea Lion was hunted for food and its skin was used for clothing and fishing floats.
 Headgear, worn by hunters, were decorated with the whiskers of the sea lion.

 MOUNTAIN GOAT: a symbol of wealth and status.
-Prized for food, wool for weaving, hoofs for regalia, hide for clothing and shelter and horns for elaborate carvings, rattles, spoons and other utensils.
+Prized for food, wool for weaving, hoofs for regalia, hide for clothing and shelter.
+Horns for elaborate carvings, rattles, spoons, and other utensils.

-Other important, but less significant crests include eagle, beaver, orca and grizzly bear.
+Other important, but less significant crests include eagle, beaver, orca, and mighty grizzly bear.
 Items were created from copper, bone, silver, cedar, various roots and bark, hide, wool, and other secondary materials.

 The above information is courtesy the Klahoose First Nations and "The Journey Home".

 For millennia, Klahoose Peoples have called these lands home.
 We invite you to see the beauty of nature through our eyes, experience the best of our legendary hospitality, and feel a deep connection through our shared traditions and storied history.
 Join our Klahoose, Tla'amin and Homalco guides on a transformative journey on the Klahoose Traditional Territory, and enjoy the wit and wisdom of storytelling handed down through generations.

 #ExploreKlahoose with us.
 Welcome! ʔi:mot tətᶿ kʷənome...it's good to see you!